Bryant-okoro/Network-Packet-analyzing/TCPdump.md

-# Tcpdump - Capture your first packet
+# Tcpdump - Capturing packets

 ## Scenario
 Here, I'm a network analyst who needs to use tcpdump to capture and analyze live network traffic from a Linux virtual machine.